Kog'Maw Build Guide by BleacherCreature

 Vampirism and Natural Talent are both good, but are better in different phases of the game.
 Vampirism is better for the laning phase since it stacks fairly well will Doran's Blade and Kog'Maw's abilities.
 However, Natural Talent can give your Bio-Arcane Barrage a bit of a % HP damage boost.
 I personally prefer Vampirism since the extra life steal is valuable during your weak early game and can stack late game, but if you are worried more about the late game, you can take Natural Talent instead.

 Oppressor is next.
 Bounty Hunter stops after 5% increase, which is simply awful.
 Instead, taking Oppressor when you have Void Ooze is simply more useful.
-In addition, since most champions have some form of CC, it stacks well with your teammates as well.
+In addition, since most champions in the bottom lane have some form of CC, it stacks well with your teammates as well.

 On to the weird part of the guide, I take 2 points in Battering Blows and 3 points in Piercing Thoughts .
 Considering that Kog'maw's damage is hybrid with a preference towards magic damage, taking magic pen masteries will crank up Kog'maw's damage even more.
 However, taking full points in one and ignoring the other is just as viable.